marijnh/Eloquent-JavaScript/14_dom.md

 {{index "childNodes property", "array-like object"}}

-Because `childNodes` is not a real array, we can not loop over it with `for`/`of` and have to run over the index range using a regular `for` loop.
+Because `childNodes` is not a real array, we cannot loop over it with `for`/`of` and have to run over the index range using a regular `for` loop.